le-quentin/homeserver/README.md

 ## TODO

-- [ ] Setup the Home-Assistant recorder, to control what's stored for how long
+- [x] Setup the Home-Assistant recorder, to control what's stored for how long
-- [ ] Migrate Home-Assistant DB to MySQL
 - [ ] Use Packer to produce base linux image with Docker and initial setup
 - [ ] Logstash for log aggregation and Kibana for reading logs in web UI
 - And many more things I'll list soon